steve-jarrett/LlamaStack-Agent-Pro/README.md

 # Error Handling
 Robust error handling is implemented across the system to gracefully manage API failures and other unexpected issues.
 Errors are logged appropriately to aid in debugging and system monitoring.

+# Sample app in compare_tools.py

+Explanation of the Sample Application
+Imports and Setup:

+Standard Libraries: For handling environment variables, logging, and HTTP requests.
+Custom Modules: Importing services, models, plugins, and configuration modules from the agentic_system package.
+Function: setup_logging:

+Configures the logging format and level to ensure that all important information and errors are logged appropriately.
+Function: get_available_tools:

+Returns a list containing the AgentTool enums for OpenAI GPT and Llama.
+This can be extended to include more tools as needed.
+Function: main:

+Step 1: Initializes logging.
+Step 2: Loads environment variables securely.
+If essential variables are missing, it logs an error and exits.
+Step 3: Initializes the MetricsService to handle metric retrieval.
+Step 4: Initializes the ToolSelector with the MetricsService.
+Step 5: Retrieves API keys from environment variables and initializes the respective API clients.
+Logs an error and exits if keys are missing.
+Step 6: Initializes the AgentService, which orchestrates tool selection and execution.
+Step 7: Defines the available tools for comparison.
+Step 8: Prompts the user to input a query.
+Exits if no input is provided.
+Step 9: Iterates over each available tool, executes the query, measures latency, retrieves metrics, and stores the results.
+Handles any exceptions during execution.
+Step 10: Displays the responses from each tool and a tabulated comparison of the metrics.
+Execution:

+When the script is run, it executes the main function, facilitating user interaction and displaying comparative metrics.

+# Running the Sample Application
+1. Ensure Environment Variables are Set
+Before running the application, ensure that your environment variables for OPENAI_API_KEY and LLAMA_API_KEY are set.
+You can set them in your terminal session or define them in a .env file at the root of your project.

+Example .env File:
+OPENAI_API_KEY=your_openai_api_key_here
+LLAMA_API_KEY=your_llama_api_key_here

+2. Install Dependencies
+Ensure all required Python packages are installed.
+If you have a requirements.txt file, you can install dependencies using:

+pip install -r requirements.txt
+If you don't have a requirements.txt, ensure you have the necessary packages installed:

+pip install pydantic requests python-dotenv
+3. Run the Sample Application
+Execute the compare_tools.py script:

+python compare_tools.py
+4. Follow the Prompts
+The application will prompt you to enter a query.
+After entering your query, it will process the request using both OpenAI GPT and Llama, then display the responses along with a comparison of the metrics.